When should freelancers consider to increase their hourly rates and how can they raise the hourly rates and get paid the higher rates

-Make yourself an asset and value for clients that they feel they can’t do things without you and this is when it becomes so much easy to increase rates.
+Make yourself an asset and value for clients that they feel they can’t do things without you, and this is when it becomes so much easy to increase rates.

 One of my old client a few years back reduced workload when my hourly rate was increased from $20 to $25 back then.
-A few days back we had a discussion about his new requirement where he is more than happy to work with me at my current hourly rate which is a lot higher than $25.
+A few days back, we discussed his new requirement, where he is more than happy to work with me at my current hourly rate, which is a lot higher than $25.

 How much can you Raise the Rates?

-How often one should Raise Rates?
+How often should one Raise Rates?